Does Moon Prep only work with students pursuing BS/MD programs or medical school?

 Additional Resource: The Strategy Behind Building Your College List

-How do you match students to a consultant?
-Can I meet my Moon Prep consultant before signing up?
+Can I meet my Moon Prep counselor before signing up?

-Before signing up, you can sign up for a consultation with one of our Moon Prep consultants.
-During this call, you can get a better understanding of the Moon Prep process and ask any questions you may have.
-If, for any reason and at any time, you are not satisfied with your counselor, you can be reassigned to a new one to ensure that you are happy throughout the entire admissions process.
+Before signing up, families can schedule a free consultation with one of our Moon Prep counselors.
+During this video call, you can get a better understanding of the Moon Prep process and ask any questions you may have.

 - What are Early Assurance programs?